spreedly/spreedly-android-sample/README.md

 *Note* At this time only the Adyen gateway is supported.
 We'll be adding more gateway support as time goes on.
+Also note that the Spreedly SDK is Alpha, and should not be used in production.

 ## Adyen Test Data: